-Theoretically the discount rate reflects the opportunity cost of capital.
-It reflects the return required to mitigate the risk associated with the particular investment type in question.
+The discount rate reflects the return required to mitigate the risk associated with the particular investment type in question; therefore, echoes the opportunity cost of capital.
 To this we have to add elements of market risk and property specific risk.
-The market risk comes in the form of, inter alia, potential competition from existing and latent supply.
-Market risk will also reflect where we are in the property cycle.
-We are currently experiencing a depressed market situation due to wider economic uncertainty.
-The property specific risk reflects the illiquidity of the market for large assets, the additional costs in maintaining and operating a centre, and the risk of damage to or loss of the centre.
+The market risk comes in the form of; inter alia, potential competition from existing and latent supply.

-For the purpose of our valuation calculations we have adopted a discount rate of 11%.
+Market risk will also reflect where we are in the property cycle and more importantly the location.
+The subject property is fairly new commercial building and situated along Madinah Road, one of the main thoroughfares in Jeddah.
+Hence, we have adopted a discount rate of 10.5%.

-Exit Yield - The exit yield is a resultant extracted from transactional evidence in the market; however, due to anecdotal evidence and limited market activity we have had to rely on anticipated investor expectations from typical property investments.
+The exit yield is a resultant extracted from transactional evidence in the market; however, due to anecdotal evidence and limited market activity we have had to rely on anticipated investor expectations from typical property investments.
+These typically vary between 8% to 9%, depending on the quality of the property, length and condition of the lease, the lessee's reputation and the location of the property.

-These typically vary between 8% to 9%, depending on the quality, type of property and the location.
-Also, investors across the region are less indefinable and sensitive to real estate classification types and locations in general.
-The investor appetite for real estate is for long term cash flow, secured by strong covenant(s) and tenants.

-Based on the above measures, we are of the opinion that a fair exit yield for the subject property is 8.5%.
+Based on the above criteria we are of the opinion that a fair exit yield for the subject property is 8.5%.